 Neighborhood Church Lakeland

 Neighborhood Church Lakeland is a church plant in Lakeland, Florida, and part of the broader Neighborhood Church family, alongside sister congregations in Sebring and Ocala.
-We relaunched in September 2022 after years of prayer, planning, setbacks, and a lot of providential twists along the way.
+We launched in September 2022 after years of prayer, planning, setbacks, and a lot of providential twists along the way.

 My family moved from Ohio to Florida in 2018 to join the team in Sebring.
 In time, I was trained and affirmed to help restart the work in Lakeland—a declining congregation that needed renewed health, clear direction, and fresh confidence in the gospel.
 It's been the hardest and best ministry assignment of my life.